ARTICLE

 I. The game's structure

-The board consists of twelve columns by thirteen, generating 156 squares, each with vowel syllables.
+The board includes twelve columns by thirteen, with 156 squares associated to vowel syllables.
 The colors of the pieces correspond to musical notes.
 This is a visual representation of music, in which the artist does not adopt the traditional distinction between natural and altered sounds (sharps, flats) and, instead, structures two scales of six tones each (just as there're 12 astrological signs).
 However, in the traditional representation of the zodiac, the positive signs and lunar nodes are on round pieces, and the negative signs on square pieces.

 In addition to the traditional chess pieces, there're also the Tri-Rook, the Counter-Rook, the Double-File, the Tri-File, and the Counter-File.
 Finally, each player counts on thirty pieces, plus one called "chance".
 They include not just colors but lines, shapes, and taps.
 They were handcrafted, carved from oil-painted broomstick wood, and are flat-shaped (so they can be stacked).